A Night in Dieppe

 “If you put more money in the pockets of the wealthy, it will trickle down to benefit the poor.”

-“No wealth just get hoarded.
-The rich get richer, and the poor get poorer.”
+“No wealth just gets hoarded.
+The rich just get richer and the poor get poorer.”

-Eventually, they ran out of road and sat in mutual loathing, aggrieved at the other’s presence, nay existence, reinforcing their own feelings of isolation and alienation.
-This person was the reason all was wrong in the world.
+Eventually they ran out of road and sat in mutual loathing, aggrieved at the other’s presence, nay existence.
+This person represented all that was wrong in the world.
 They were to blame for all society’s ills.
-If this was an ideological sandwich of political left v right, I was the liberal filling in the centre, mayonnaise maybe, or in Spinal Tap parlance the Derek Small’s warm water to their fire and ice.
+If this was an ideological sandwich of political left versus right, I was the liberal filling, mayonnaise maybe, or in Spinal Tap parlance the warm water to the fire and ice.

-Not that I wasn’t interested, I just had more important things on my mind, like when the pointy birds were going to make it.
+Not that I wasn’t interested, I just had more important things on my mind.
+Like my band, The Pointy Birds.
 I could sort this shit out later when I was rich and famous.
-Plus, I didn’t have the answers.
+Plus I didn’t have the answers.

 3:00 am

-Above us, the pitter-patter of rain on the corrugated roof got heavier.
-Out at sea, there was a distant rumble of thunder followed by a small flash of lightning that briefly illuminated the horizon, where the dark churning sea, full of mystery and menace, met the vast, unknowable sky above it.
+Above us, the pitter patter of rain on the corrugated roof got heavier.
+Out at sea, there was a distant rumble of thunder followed by a small flash of lightning that briefly illuminated the horizon, where the dark churning sea, full of mystery and menace, met the vast unknowable sky above it.
 And beyond that, not viewable from here was the landmass of England.
 I suddenly thought of home, my flat in Golders Green and my bed.
-And then my duvet.
-What wouldn’t I give to be snuggling under my duvet in a cosy bed with my weary head resting on two soft pillows.
-I felt a seductive pull to sleep like gravity but was foiled by these cursed seats.
+And then my duvet and two soft pillows.
+I felt a seductive pull to sleep like gravity but was foiled by those cursed seats.
 Damn these stupid seats!
 I must not think of my bed.
-I must zap that thought!
-Zap that thought was quite a good name for something – an album or a poem, maybe?
+I must zap that thought.
+Zap That Thought was quite a good name for something – an album or a poem, maybe?
 Or maybe a self-help book for pessimists?
 I made a mental note to make a mental note.

 I needed to lighten the mood.
-The obvious contender was to bond and express ourselves through the medium of the spherical object.
+The obvious contender was to bond and express ourselves though the medium of the spherical object.

 I was met by two horrified stares.
 I had unintentionally united them in their dislike of football.
-Along with voting behaviour and white dog poo, this was another of life great mysteries.
-Why did some people love kicking a ball?
-And why did it leave others cold?
+Along with voting behaviour and white dog poo this was another of life great mysteries.
+Why did some people love kicking a ball about and why did it leave others cold?
 What made us?
-The first time I saw a game on television was the 1975 FA Cup final between West Ham and Fulham.
-I was six and I was spellbound – the crowd, the excitement in the commentator’s voice, the spectacle, the theatre and at the centre of it all the glorious green rectangle.
-I didn’t just like football; I loved it.
+The first time I saw a game on television, the 1975 FA Cup final between West Ham and Fulham, I was spellbound – the crowd, the excitement in the commentator’s voice, the spectacle, the theatre and at the centre of it all the glorious green rectangle.
+I didn’t just like football, I loved it.
 And I knew it would be with me for my whole life.
-But I knew immediately any talk about the genius of Paul Gascoigne or Gary Lineker’s ability as a centre forward, (okay his first touch wasn’t all that but his movement and ability to score goals were beyond doubt) would fall on deaf ears.
+But any talk about the genius of Paul Gascoigne or why people didn’t rate Gary Lineker as a centre forward, (okay, his first touch wasn’t all that but his movement and ability to score goals was beyond doubt) would fall on deaf ears.

-I had drawn the real short straw with these two: a free-market capitalist and a revolutionary communist, both who seemed to lack a sense of humour.
-We could be having a laugh or maybe having an adventure, telling ghost stories around a fire while we cooked a rabbit that we had caught with our bare hands in a local forest.
-Instead, I was sat here shivering cold, tired and worse of all, bored.
+I had drawn the real short straw with these two.
+A free market capitalist and a revolutionary communist, both who lacked a sense of humour.
+We could be having a laugh or maybe an adventure, be telling ghost stories around a fire while we cooked a rabbit that we had caught with our bare hands in a local forest.
+Instead I was sat here shivering cold, tired and worse of all, bored.
 Why couldn’t more fun people have turned up?
-And where was Molly Ringwald?
+And where was Molly Ringwald!?

-The three of us sat quietly for a while churning over our own thoughts.
+The three of us sat quietly for a while.
 I had no idea what the time was and dared not ask Brian to look at his snazzy watch in case it was earlier than I thought.
-All I knew was that it was still dark, and I was freezing, and the tiredness was starting to hurt.
+All I knew was that it was still dark and I was very cold and the tiredness was starting to hurt.
 We still had several hours to kill.
 Sleep was impossible.
-These stupid moulded seats had been designed in the exact way to keep you awake.
-Was the remit to make the seats as uncomfortable as possible?
-Or had someone blinded the plastic seat commissioning committee with the idea of a seat moulded to the shape of a pair of buttocks, not realising that everyone’s buttocks were a different size?
-So many unanswered questions in life, so many un-peelable onions.
+These stupid moulded seats had been designed to keep you awake.
+Was the remit to prevent homeless people sleeping there?
+Or had someone at the plastic seat commissioning committee moulded them to the shape of their own unusual buttock?
+So many unanswered questions in life; so many un-peelable onions.

-My head dropped forward, and I nodded off, dreaming sweet dreams of Molly and the onions, which was undoubtedly the most fantastic name for a band ever.
-My sleep lasted possibly for five minutes or maybe an hour, it was hard to know, but when I awoke, things felt different.
-The rain had passed, and there was a smudge of pink on the horizon, suggesting the sun was about to make an appearance.
-The sky was brightening, and the shapes of our surroundings were beginning to reveal themselves.
+My head dropped forward and I nodded off.
+Molly and the Onions was undoubtedly the greatest name for a band ever, I thought.
+My sleep lasted anywhere from five minutes to an hour, it was hard to know, but when I awoke things felt different.
+The rain had passed and there was a smudge of pink on the horizon suggesting the sun was about to make an appearance.
+The sky was brightening and the shapes of our surroundings were beginning to reveal themselves.
 I could now see the rooftops of the Dieppe skyline, the chalky cliffs in the distance and the outline of a huge P&O ferry moored in the docks.

-My crocodile-like companions were sat in a kind of zombie state.
-I could now see the details and contours of their faces in this new light, in the same way, people you met at a nightclub looked different once you were turfed out onto the street at 3 am.
-Ryan seemed younger somehow, nearer my age maybe, and Brian seemed a bit older, greying at the temples and less confident.
+My companions were sat in a kind of zombie state.
+I could now see the details and contours of their faces in this new light, in the same way people you meet at a nightclub look different once you are turfed out on to the street at 3am.
+Ryan seemed younger somehow, nearer my age, and Brian looked older, greying at the temples, and also less confident.
 He had a slightly frightened look in his eyes.

 “God!
 What wouldn’t I give for a bacon sandwich.”

-My two companions said nothing – they seemed lost in their own worlds of misery.
-I continued.
+My two companions said nothing.
+They were lost in their own worlds of misery.

 “Stop it,” snapped Brian.
 “You are making me more hungry than I already am.”